Filmmaking: Development

 The studio is the film distributor who at an early stage attempts to choose a slate of concepts that are likely to have market appeal and find potential financial success.
 Hollywood distributors consider factors such as the film genre, the target audience and assumed audience, the historical success of similar films, the actors who might appear in the film, and potential directors.
 All these factors imply a certain appeal of the film to a possible audience.
 Not all films make a profit from the theatrical release alone, however, the studio mainly targets the opening weekend and the second weekend to make most domestic profits.
 Occasionally, a film called a "word of mouth film" does not market strongly but its success spreads by word of mouth.
 It slowly gains its audience.
 These are special circumstances and these films may remain in theaters for 5 months while a typical film run is closer to 5 weekends.
-Further earnings result from pay television purchases, foreign market purchases and DVD sales to establish worldwide distribution Gross of a Film.
+Further earnings result from pay television purchases, foreign market purchases and DVD sales to establish worldwide distribution gross of a film.

-Once a screenplay is "green-lit", directors and actors are attached and the film proceeds into the pre-production stage, although sometimes development and pre-production stages will overlap.
-Projects which fail to obtain a green light may have protracted difficulties in making the transition to pre-production and enter a phase referred to as developmental hell for extended period of time or until developmental turnaround.
+Once a screenplay is "greenlit", directors and actors are attached and the film proceeds into the pre-production stage, although sometimes development and pre-production stages will overlap.
+Projects which fail to obtain a green light may have protracted difficulties in making the transition to pre-production and enter a phase referred to as development hell for extended period of time or until developmental turnaround.

 Analogous to almost any business venture, financing of a film project deals with the study of filmmaking as the management and procurement of investments.
 It includes the dynamics of assets that are required to fund the filmmaking and liabilities incurred during the filmmaking over the time period from early development through the management of profits and losses after distribution under conditions of different degrees of uncertainty and risk.
 The practical aspects of filmmaking finance can also be defined as the science of the money management of all phases involved in filmmaking.
 Film finance aims to price assets based on their risk level and their expected rate of return based upon anticipated profits and protection against losses.